Mahamaya (film)

 Mahamaya is a 1944 Indian Tamil-language historical drama film directed by T. R. Raghunath, starring P. U. Chinnappa and P. Kannamba.
 It was released on 16 October 1944.

 Plot

-Mahamaya, the princess of the kingdom of Gandhara and Vikram, the prince of a neighbouring kingdom happen to be pupils of the same teacher (Guru).
+Mahamaya, the princess of the kingdom of Gandhara, and Vikram, the prince of a neighbouring kingdom, happen to be pupils of the same teacher (Guru).
 Mahamaya garlands the sword of Vikram without knowing its implication.
-When a woman garlands a man's sword, according to the custom prevailed in those times, it is considered that she has become the wife of the sword owner.
-Vikram knows about her action.
-After they leave the Ashram of the teacher each marry a different person.
+According to the custom of those times, when a woman garlands a man's sword, she is considered to have become the wife of the sword owner.
+Vikram knows about the custom.
+After they leave the Ashram of the teacher each marries a different person.
 Later, Vikram happens to meet Mahamaya.
 Reminding her that she has chosen him as her husband, he claims that she belongs to him.
-However, Mahamaya rejects his claim.
+Mahamaya rejects his claim.
 Vikram abducts Mahamaya but she manage to escape from him.
-When she goes home, her husband refuses to accept her.
+When she returns home, her husband refuses to accept her.
 Abandoned, Mahamaya kills her child and commits suicide.